SyntaxKavindu/Device-Control-API/doc/troubleshooting.md

 5) Token/authentication errors
 - Token is checked by `checkAuthorization()` helper.
 If `Token missing` or `Invalid token` responses are seen, verify Authorization header format: `Authorization: Bearer <token>`.

+6) "Handler did not handle the request" on `/api/validate`
+- If you see a runtime message like "Handler did not handle the request" when calling `/api/validate`, confirm you're not sending an upload-style POST (with body upload) to that endpoint.
+The firmware registers a request-only handler for `/api/validate` that expects no body and only checks the `Authorization` header.
+Sending an upload-style request can cause the Async server to look for a body handler and then report that message.

 Debugging tips
 --------------